gitbock/fritzboxtr064/README.md

 * maconline is (sometimes?) not supported for static addressing (not using DHCP in fritzbox)

 ## Debug Logging
-insert the following line into you logback.xml or logback_debug.xml inside the <configuration> tag.
+Insert the following line into you logback.xml or logback_debug.xml inside the <configuration> tag.

 ```
 <configuration scan="true">